alvarodcastro/CAN-based-Smart-Parking/README.md

 python industrialNetwork/NIDS_CAN/main.py
 ```

-Tune the channel and adapter in the code if not using SocketCAN.
-For `vcan0`, adjust the constructor accordingly.
+Adjust the CAN interface configuration in the code (e.g., `vcan0`, PCAN, Kvaser) as needed.

 ### 4) Launch CAN Attacks